-Our bottom-up and benchmark-agnostic approach means that our portfolios do not fit neatly into style buckets, but the individual companies we select are high quality and tend to have strong earnings growth.
-Valuation is important to us but we are prepared to pay up for quality and growth.
+Our bottom-up and benchmark-agnostic approach means that our portfolios do not fit neatly into style buckets.
+The individual companies we select are high quality and tend to have strong earnings growth.
+Valuation is important to us but we are prepared to pay a little more for quality and growth.